VEZY/PlantBiophysics.jl/docs/src/index.md

 ## Overview

-`PlantBiophysics` is a package to deal with biophysical processes of plants such as photosynthesis, conductances for heat, water vapor and CO₂, latent, sensible energy fluxes, net radiation and temperature.
-It has two main use-cases:
+`PlantBiophysics` is a package designed to handle the biophysical processes of plants, including photosynthesis, conductances for heat, water vapor, and CO₂, latent and sensible energy fluxes, net radiation, and temperature.
+It supports three main use cases:

-- fit the parameters of the models using the generic [`fit`](@ref PlantSimEngine.fit) function
+- Parameter estimation: Fit model parameters using the generic [fit](@ref PlantSimEngine.fit) function (*e.g.*, the Farquhar et al. 1980 photosynthesis model using A-Cᵢ curves).
+- Model comparison: Easily compare different model implementations by providing a list of models, letting PlantBiophysics automatically couple them (*e.g.*, photosynthesis + stomatal conductance + energy balance).
-- simulate the processes using the corresponding models
+- Simulation: Run fast simulations of the biophysical processes using the selected models, benefiting from the high computational performance of Julia.

 The benefits of `PlantBiophysics` over existing tools are mainly: